Debounce vs. throttle

 Throttle visualization showing function calls at fixed intervals

-Unlike debounce which waits for a pause, throttle executes your function at most once every x milliseconds, regardless of how many events fire during that interval.
+Unlike debounce, throttle executes at most once every x milliseconds, guaranteeing a regular rhythm regardless of how many events fire.

 Throttle: the rollercoaster line analogy